Mia Bay

-Mia Bay is an American historian and currently the Roy F. and Jeannette P. Nichols Chair in American History at the University of Pennsylvania.
+Mia Bay is an American historian serving as the Paul Mellon Professor of American History at the University of Cambridge.
+She previously served as the Roy F. and Jeannette P. Nichols Chair in American History at the University of Pennsylvania.
 She studies American and African-American intellectual and cultural history and is the author of, among others, The White Image in the Black Mind: African-American Ideas About White People 1830-1925 and To Tell the Truth Freely: The Life of Ida B. Wells.

 Life and career

-Bay earned her Ph.D. from Yale University in 1993 and is a professor of American History at the University of Pennsylvania.
-She has taught at Rutgers University where she also served as co-director of the Black Atlantic Seminar at the Rutgers Center for Historical Analysis and is a member of the Organization of American Historians.
+Bay earned her Ph.D. from Yale University in 1993 and was a professor of American history at the University of Pennsylvania.
+She has also taught at Rutgers University where she served as co-director of the Black Atlantic Seminar at the Rutgers Center for Historical Analysis, and is a member of the Organization of American Historians.
 She was awarded the Bancroft Prize in 2022 for Traveling Black: A Story of Race and Resistance.